torognes/swarm/README.md

 cgtcgtcgtcgtcgt
 ```

-were sequence identifiers are unique and end with a value indicating
+where sequence identifiers are unique and end with a value indicating
 the number of occurrences of the sequence (e.g., `_1000`).
 Alternative
 formats are possible, please see the
 [user manual](https://github.com/torognes/swarm/blob/master/man/swarm_manual.pdf).
 Swarm